Call now in confidence immediate help & advice 24/7

 There is group therapy available every week and might be some one-to-one therapy available too.

-NHS services are especially useful for people who have achieved abstinence and need a little encouragement or for those who need harm reduction advice.
+NHS services are especially useful for people who have achieved abstinence and need a little encouragement from a rehab team or for those who need harm reduction advice.

 Below is a list of other organisations that offer free support and advice for addiction in and around Cumbria, including some offered by the National Health Service or an NHS Foundation Trust: